-Jeffrey Dean Morgan began his career in television.
-It was in 2005 and 2006 when he endeared himself to television audiences worldwide with three concurrent recurring roles on the CW series Supernatural, as John Winchester; on the ABC hit series Grey’s Anatomy, as transplant patient Denny Duquette; and on Showtime’s award-winning comedy series, Weeds, as Judah Botwin -- all of which made Morgan a universal fan favorite.
+Morgan began his career in television.
+In 2005 and 2006, he endeared himself to television audiences worldwide with three concurrent recurring roles: in the CW series Supernatural as John Winchester, in the ABC hit series Grey’s Anatomy as transplant patient Denny Duquette, and in Showtime’s award-winning comedy series Weeds as Judah Botwin — all of which made Morgan a universal fan favorite.

 He then starred in the feature film P.S.
-I Love You, with Hilary Swank.
-Next, he captivated fans in Watchmen as Edward Morgan Blake/The Comedian for director Zack Snyder, which was an adaptation of the iconic graphic novel.
-Morgan then went on to star in The Losers, an adaptation of DC-Vertigo’s acclaimed comic book series, produced by Joel Silver and directed by Sylvain White; and in Ang Lee’s film Taking Woodstock.
+I Love You with Hilary Swank and captivated genre fans as Edward Morgan Blake/The Comedian for director Zack Snyder in Watchmen, an adaptation of the iconic graphic novel.
+Morgan then went on to star in The Losers, an adaptation of DC Vertigo’s acclaimed comic book series, produced by Joel Silver and directed by Sylvain White; and in Ang Lee’s film Taking Woodstock.
 He then appeared in the murder mystery The Texas Killing Fields with Sam Worthington, Chloe Moretz and Jessica Chastain.

 In 2012, Morgan starred as hotel owner Ike Evans in the critically acclaimed Starz series Magic City, which depicted mob life in 1950s Miami.